svn2github/akismet/trunk/readme.txt

 = 3.3.3 =

 * Reduced amount of bandwidth used by the URL Preview feature.
+* Improved the admin UI when the API key is manually pre-defined for the site.

 = 3.3.2 =
 *Release Date - 10 May 2017*